John Breckinridge (U.S. Attorney General): Early political career

 Although he had not sought the office and was not old enough to serve, Botetourt County voters twice elected Breckinridge to represent them part-time as one of the western county's representatives in the Virginia House of Delegates in late 1780.
 Though without documentary support, some claim fellow delegates twice refused Breckinridge his seat because of his age, but his constituents reelected him each time, and he was seated the third time.
 His legislative colleagues included Patrick Henry, Benjamin Harrison, John Tyler, John Taylor of Caroline, George Nicholas, Daniel Boone, and Benjamin Logan.

-Prevented by British soldiers from meeting at Williamsburg, the House convened May 7, 1781, in Richmond, but failed to achieve a quorum.
-Because of British General Charles Cornwallis' May 10 advance on that city, the legislators adjourned to Charlottesville on May 24.
+Prevented from meeting at Williamsburg due to fears of a British attack there, the House convened May 7, 1781, in Richmond, but failed to achieve a quorum.
+Due to British General Charles Cornwallis' advance on Richmond on May 10, the legislators adjourned to Charlottesville on May 24.
 Breckinridge arrived in Charlottesville on May 28; a quorum was present to conduct legislative business through June 3.
 The next morning, Jack Jouett rode into the city, warning the legislators that 250 light cavalrymen under Banastre Tarleton were approaching.
 Legislators quickly adjourned to Staunton and fled for their horses.
 Days later, they completed the session's business there.
 Breckinridge stayed at his mother's house between sessions, rejoining the legislature in Richmond in November 1781.
 Much of the session consisted of adopting resolutions of thanks for individuals who had made that city safe by defeating Cornwallis at Yorktown.